alsonick/notnick.io/posts/note/merge-sort.md

 Oh yeah, you might be wondering why we're checking if the length of the array is 1 and returning it.
 Well, if an array only has a single element then it's already sorted, so there's nothing for merge sort to do and we can just return it as is.

-Alright nice, we've done that, now we want recursively repeat the process for both the our left and right array.
+Alright nice, we've done that, now we want recursively repeat the process for both our left and right array.

 ```py
 merge_sort(left)